nilsvu/gwpv/README.md

    ```sh
    export PATH="path/to/paraview/MacOS/:$PATH"
    ```
-   Note that the `path/to/paraview` on MacOS is likely something like `/Applications/ParaView-X.Y.Z.app/Contents` if you installed the standard GUI application.
 4. Install the following packages in the environment, making sure to use ParaView's HDF5 when installing `h5py`:
    ```sh